suffolklibraries/lgc/content/collections/events/let-s-get-crafty-easter.md

         marks:
           -
             type: bold
-        text: 'The Let''s Get Crafty sessions will also run at Bury St. Edmunds and Lowestoft. ' -
+        text: "The Let's Get Crafty sessions will also run at Bury St. Edmunds and Lowestoft. " -
     type: heading
     attrs: